Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: Matroids

-A simple example of matroid is that of uniform matroid defined as follows \begin{definition}[Uniform matroid] Given a finite set of resources $\mc{R}$ with $|\mc{R}|=m$, let $\mc{I}\subseteq 2^\mc{R}$ be the collection of all subsets with a number of elements $k\le m$. $\mc{M}=(\mc{R},\mc{I})$ is a matroid \cite{welsh2010matroid} and it is called the uniform matroid of rank$(\mc{M})=k$. \end{definition}
+A well-known example of matroid is that of a finite subset of a vector space (corresponding to the set $\mc{R}$), together with any set of linearly independent vectors belonging to $\mc{R}$ (corresponding to the collection $\mc{I}$).
+Another common example of matroid is that of uniform matroid defined as follows. \begin{definition}[Uniform matroid] Given a finite set $\mc{R}$ with $|\mc{R}|=m$, let $\mc{I}\subseteq 2^\mc{R}$ be the collection of all subsets with a number of elements $k\le m$. $\mc{M}=(\mc{R},\mc{I})$ is a matroid and it is called the uniform matroid of rank$(\mc{M})=k$, see \cite{welsh2010matroid}. \end{definition}